 It is, in any case, hard to imagine that Trimithis did not have a church.
-During the 2010 season we began excavation of a large columned hall, located north of House B1 and built on part of the Roman baths, reusing materials from the bath building.
-It had benches on its southwest corner and in a side room to the north of the main room.
+During the 2010 season we began excavation of a large columned hall, located north of House B1 and formed out of a reused part of the Roman baths.
+It had benches on its west wall and in a side room to the north of the main room.
 But we have not finished excavating the east end, and it is too soon to pronounce on its character.
-Not far to the east is another columned building oriented east, so far unexcavated, with a floor plan that could be that of a church.

-Apart from Amheida, howerever, Dakhla in fact presents the densest accumulation of churches known from the fourth century in Egypt or anywhere else.
+Dakhla in fact, however, presents the densest accumulation of churches known from the fourth century in Egypt or anywhere else.
 The first to be excavated were at Kellis, where a two-church complex at the east side of the site has attracted a fair amount of attention.
-There is in addition a "West Church" that probably belonged to the adjacent cemetery.
 The smaller east church, dated by the excavator to the Constantinian period, is particularly interesting as an instance of an earlier domestic structure refitted with an apse in the fourth century.
-It was therefore all the more striking to find a similar church at Ain el-Gedida, a small settlement about the nature of which I say something more in the second lecture.
-[Figure 3, plan, about here] Some of this was cleared by the Egyptian inspectorate in the 1990s, including what appeared to be an assembly hall.
-Our work there, directed by Nicola Aravecchia, revealed next to this hall a church, the apse of which had been slapped onto an existing building and protrudes into the street.
-[Figure 4, view of church, about here] Between the assembly hall and the church proper there had been an opening with a raised platform from which one could address both rooms; this was subsequently bricked up.
-To the north were additional rooms, including a kitchen, that formed part of the church complex.
+It was therefore all the more striking to find a similar church at Ain el-Gedida, a small settlement about the nature of which I shall say something in my second lecture. [image 58 view, 59 plan] Some of this was cleared by the Egyptian inspectorate in the 1990s, including what appeared to be an assembly hall.
+Our work there, directed by Nicola Aravecchia, revealed next to this hall a church, the apse of which had been slapped onto an existing building and protrudes into the street. [image 60 plan; image 61 view] Between the assembly hall and the church proper there had been an opening with a raised platform from which one could address both rooms; this was subsequently bricked up. [image 62 comparative plans] To the north were additional rooms, including a kitchen, that formed part of the church complex. [image 63 photogrammetric view from above]

 Nor are even these two isolated instances.
-In 2009 the SCA began clearance of Ain es-Sabil, a dependency of Kellis, I would judge.
-There also, a church has been found, but not yet excavated.
+In 2009 the SCA began clearance of Ain es-Sabil, a dependency of Kellis, I would judge. [image 64, of columbarium] There also, a church has been found, but not yet excavated.
 Ostraka from one of the houses come from the same chronological horizon as the latest material from Area 2 at Amheida or from Ain el-Gedida, that is, from about the 360s.
-The church at Deir Abu Matta, long known because parts stand to a considerable height, and once dated on typological grounds to the sixth century, is now known to be of the later fourth century or early fifth century, from the coins and ostrakon found there, although occupation probably continued down to the sixth century.
-The ostrakon in question is the account full of Christian names and headed by someone called ho pater, which I mentioned earlier in connection with its counterpart from the hill at Amheida.
+The church at Deir Abu Matta, long known because parts stand to a considerable height [image 65], and dated by Peter Grossmann on typological grounds to the sixth century, is now known to be of the later fourth century also, from the coins and ostrakon found there, although occupation probably continued down to the sixth century.
+The ostrakon in question is the account full of Christian names and headed by someone called ho pater, which I showed earlier in connection with its counterpart from the hill at Amheida.
+It will take more excavation, however, to determine if the building adjacent to the church is, as the excavators believe, a monastic keep.
+The 2010 season showed that its internal walls were later additions, and the excavators see the original structure as a simple tower.